pseudocoders/GPT-notes/angular/rxjs.md

 20. **scan**: Applies an accumulator function to the values emitted by an Observable and emits each intermediate result.

+21. **throttleTime**: Throttling is a technique used to control the rate at which values are emitted by an observable.
+It allows you to limit the frequency of emitted values based on time intervals.

 Please note that the importance of operators can vary depending on the specific use case and requirements of your application.
 It's recommended to refer to the official RxJS documentation for detailed information on each operator and their usage.

 #### Example